Bucharest, Romania

 What do expats in Bucharest appreciate most about the local culture?

 "Expats in Bucharest often appreciate the diversity and hospitality of the local culture.
 From the welcoming and friendly locals to the vibrant street food culture, there is something for everyone to enjoy.
 The city is steeped in Eastern-European history, yet has a contemporary flavour.
 From the beautiful art galleries and renowned architecture to the vibrant music and nightlife scene, Bucharest has a very tolerant and diverse atmosphere that many expats enjoy.
-Additionally, its affordability and relatively low cost of living compared with other European cities make it ideal for those who want to live an expat life in Europe," wrote a member in Bucharest.
+Additionally, its affordability and relatively low cost of living compared with other European cities make it ideal for those who want to live an expat life in Europe," remarked one expat living in Bucharest, Romania.

 What do expats find most challenging?